hannes-brt/hebel/README.md

 ## Compatibility

 Currently, Hebel will only run on Linux and probably Mac OS X (not tested).
-Hebel currently won't run in Windows, because scikits.cuda is not supported in Windows.
+Hebel currently won't run in Windows.

 ## Dependencies
 - PyCUDA